Azure/communication-ui-library/docs/architecture/Overview.md

 - A lower-abstraction API in the form of UI components, stateful ACS modality clients (chat / calling) and bindings between the two.
 The focus in this layer is in giving the customers maximum flexibility.
 The API makes the default use-cases easier but not at the cost of making non-default use-cases impossible.

 - A higher-abstraction API in the form of UI composites, powered by adapters.
-The focus in this layer is in addressing specific end-to-end use-cases well.
+This layer addresses specific end-to-end use-cases well.
 While this layer does provide customers some customizability, it choses to make some non-default use-cases hard or impossible.
-By restricting the set of supported use-cases, this layer is able to support the covered use-cases more extensively and with minimal effort from Contoso.
+By restricting the set of supported use-cases, this layer is able to support the covered use-cases more extensively and with minimal effort from customers.

 The user-facing documentation in [storybook](https://azure.github.io/communication-ui-library) starts with the composite layer, as it's the easiest API to use for new customers.
 It then progressively reveals the components API as an alternative for power-users.